-Restructuring charges primarily include severance costs associated with headcount reductions, as well as branch closure charges which principally relate to continuing lease obligations at vacant facilities.
+Restructuring charges primarily include severance costs associated with headcount reductions, as well as branch closure charges.
 We incur severance costs and branch closure charges in the ordinary course of our business.
 We only include such costs that are part of a restructuring program as restructuring charges.
-Since the first such restructuring program was initiated in 2008, we have completed three programs and have incurred total restructuring charges of \$315.
+Since the first such program was initiated in 2008, we have completed four restructuring programs and have incurred total restructuring charges of \$333.